MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-retrieving-cached-data-from-a-workbook-on-a-server.md

 -   [!INCLUDE[Excel_15_short](../vsto/includes/excel-15-short-md.md)] or [!INCLUDE[Excel_14_short](../vsto/includes/excel-14-short-md.md)].

 -   Access to a running instance of Microsoft SQL Server or Microsoft SQL Server Express that has the AdventureWorksLT sample database attached to it.
-You can download the AdventureWorksLT database from the [CodePlex web site](http://go.microsoft.com/fwlink/?linkid=87843).
+You can download the AdventureWorksLT database from the [CodePlex website](http://go.microsoft.com/fwlink/?linkid=87843).
 For more information about attaching a database, see the following topics:

     -   To attach a database by using SQL Server Management Studio or SQL Server Management Studio Express, see [How to: Attach a database (SQL Server Management Studio)](http://msdn.microsoft.com/en-us/b4efb0ae-cfe6-4d81-a4b4-6e4916885caa).